vgurianov/srt/docs/started.md

 The following dependency is required to install and use PyMMS:

 [matplotlib](https://matplotlib.org/) (>= 1.4)
 for module drawing.py.
+We usage version 2.2.4.

 ### 1. Download to a directory
 This package is intended to demonstration of the simulation code and we recommendation simple load in some directory, i.e. without installing the package.
-If you has matplotlib then install PyMMS from source:
+If you has matplotlib then take PyMMS from source:

 ```$ git clone https://github.com/vgurianov/srt.git```
 or Download ZIP.